 – User Feedback from Apple Discussion

 You must wonder firstly “How could this error happen?”
 For now, Apple has still not given the official words.
 But it is most likely an SAP internal error.
-That is to say, when enormously increasing number of users request for updating, the application would run out of operating system locks.
-So when multiple users attempt to access the stored app, the web server fails to acquire the lock and passes the error code 8392 to you.
+That is to say, when an enormously increasing number of users request updating, the application would run out of operating system locks.
+So when multiple users attempt to access the stored app, the webserver fails to acquire the lock and passes the error code 8392 to you.

 So base on it, we have collected 4 practical methods you can try to fix this iTunes error 8392, in the following content.
 Keep reading.

 Even though Wi-Fi connection checking is kind of basic, it is very easy to neglect.
 So before taking the other 3 methods, please be sure of that you are using a strong Wi-Fi connection.